microsoft/WindowsAppSDK/specs/applicationdata/ApplicationData.md

 ### 3.4.1.
 Machine Path/Folder

-The path for a package family's "Machine Folder" is located at `%ProgramData%\Microsoft\Windows\AppRepository\ApplicationData\...packagefamilyname...\Machine`.
+The path for a package family's "Machine Folder" is located at `%ProgramData%\Microsoft\Windows\AppRepository\Families\ApplicationData\...packagefamilyname...\Machine`.

 This directory is ACL'd similarly to a package's System Metadata directory (`%ProgramData%\Microsoft\Windows\AppRepository\Packages\...pkgfullname...`) e.g.